fbpx

 Treatment center stays, often referred to as inpatient treatment, are best for people who have tried outpatient treatment before, but were not successful, people who do not live close to an outpatient facility, or people who live somewhere that is not conducive to sobriety.

-During a treatment center stay, the patient has access to around-the-clock care and support, including medically-supervised drug detox.
+During a treatment center stay, the patient has access to around-the-clock care, resources, and support, including medically-supervised drug detox.

 Most people stay at inpatient drug treatment facilities for 30 days, but some facilities offer longer programs.
 The length of treatment depends on several factors, including: